|

 negatively slanted conclusions of the original authors are followed by an

-alternative version of positively slanted conclusions for the same meta-analysis
+alternative version with positively slanted conclusions for the same meta-analysis

 alternative positive statement of the conclusions for the

 versions of these conclusions are slanted, but in opposite directions.
-1. Brown L, Rosner B, Lillett W, Sacks F. Cholesterol-lowering effects of dietary fiber: a meta-analysis.
+See: Limitations of meta-analysis for further information. _________________________ 1.
+Brown L, Rosner B, Lillett W, Sacks F. Cholesterol-lowering effects of dietary fiber: a meta-analysis.
 Am.
 J. Clin.
 Nutr.
 1999; 69:30-42 2.
 National Cholesterol Education Program Expert Panel on Detection, Evaluation and Treatment on High Blood Cholesterol in Adults.
 Report of the National Cholesterol Education Program Expert Panel.
 Arch Intern Med 1988;148:36-9

 |